Isle of Armor Best Builds are here! Learn how to train your new Pokémon so they're ready for the big stage!

 Vitamins such as Carbos and Zinc have the effect of raising a Pokemon's EV in a given stat by 10.
 Previously, there was a limit to how much a stat's EV could be boosted by Vitamins, but the limit no longer exists in Pokemon Sword and Shield, so as long as you have the money to buy them, it's possible to complete EV training in an instant using Vitamins alone.

 Under the Poke Jobs menu at the Rotomi terminal in any Pokemon Center, you can send your Pokemon to seminars at Hammerlocke University to increase their EVs in a given stat.
+This method is fairly slow, but has the advantage of being completely free.

 Note that the effects of seminars are boosted by Pokerus and Power Items, so it's recommended to prepare these before starting your training to save time.